 Niall was awarded an honorary doctorate by University College Dublin for his work on the Irish peace process, which was a subject of a book, 'Daring Diplomacy' and a PBS Special, 'An Irish Voice' He is also an adjunct professor at Columbia University journalism school.

+She moved to New York having worked in various online and print publications after gaining a MA in Journalism.
 Throughout her career in Ireland and in New York, Kate worked on publications such as The Irish Independent, The Herald, The Irish Times and New York Arts among others.

 At IrishCentral, Kate is responsible for sourcing, commissioning and managing content of the site.